fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 script and the `target` node.
 This is because we're calculating distance between the two nodes to switch animations accordingly (attack if the target is close enough).

-As pretty much any approach, this one is not ideal and comes with its own pros and cons.
+As with pretty much any approach, this one is not ideal and comes with its own pros and cons.
 The pros are quite
 simple:

 - No compilation errors - sometimes Rust is too strict about borrowing rules, and valid code does not pass its